 Consult with a Structural Engineer

-Determine the Size You Want
+Determine the Size of the Container

 How to Build the Foundation